Grilled Steak with Garlic Butter Mushrooms

 Remove the steaks from the grill, loosely cover with foil and let rest for 5 minutes.
 Now you’re ready to plate your masterpiece!

 Put a large dollop of the garlic butter on top and allow it to melt just a little.
 Add the mushrooms to the plate and voila, there you have it a perfect steak dinner.
-You could serve this with a nice stuffed baked potato and some steamed asparagus to round things out!
+You could serve this with a great side dish like a nice stuffed baked potato and some steamed asparagus to round things out!

 - 2 New York strip loin steaks, with the excess fat, trimmed